Wesleyan-Media-Project/fb_agg_reports_import/README.md

 ## Data

-Meta/Facebook provides several files.
+The reports page provides several files.
 They contain information on political and social-issue advertising on the platform and differ by the time span they cover.

 An individual record contains the following fields:
-* page id - a numeric id, uniquely identifying a page.
-This id does not change.
 * page name - text string with the current name of the page.
 Page names can be changed by owners.
 When an owner deletes their page, the report will contain a null string instead of the page name.
+* page id - a numeric id, uniquely identifying a page.
+This id does not change.
 * disclaimer, also known as "funding entity" or "paid for by".
 This is a text field that identifies the organization that paid for the specific ad.
-Providing this field is a requirement going back to the Federal Election Commission (FEC) rules.
+Providing this field is mandatory and in the past, when some advertisers did not provide it, their ads were taken down.
+The "paid for by" string is a requirement linked to the Federal Election Commission (FEC) rules.
 * amount spent.
 The amount of money the specific page+funding_entity spent on the platform within the reporting time period.
 If the amount is less than 100 US dollars, the report will say "<= 100"
 * number of ads - total number of ads run on the platform by the specific page+funding_entity